 - UTI And BV, Yeast Infection And Other Risk Factors >>>>

 Dr. Hlavinka Discusses UTI and Hormones, HRT, and Contraceptive Methods

 According to Dr. Hlavinka, there is an undeniable link between hormones and bladder health in women.
 During hormonal milestones, such as puberty, becoming sexually active, becoming pregnant, and both peri and post menopause, women are at increased risk of infection.

-Sometimes these milestones contribute to hormonal deficiencies, but the potential for hormonal fluctuations without deficiency also exists.
+Sometimes these milestones contribute to hormonal deficiencies, but the potential for hormonal imbalances and fluctuations without deficiency also exists.
 This is seen often during breastfeeding periods, for instance.

 Dr. Hlavinka also sees perimenopause as a time that comes with an increased risk of infection, and he’s experienced a concerning increase of female patients in early perimenopause.
 It’s become common practice to place perimenopause patients on hormone replacement therapy (HRT).
 However, oral hormones can diminish estrogen levels and lead to early menopause.
 A now recognized genetic mutation on the androgen, places 7% of women at risk of premature menopause due to contraceptive use.
 As little as six months on a low-dose pill increases these risks.

 For people who are menstruating and not on birth control, there are two times during their cycle that they are at increased risk of infection.
 After menstrual bleeding ends, there is an increased risk of infection due to the decrease of hormones.